Tallahassee in Leon County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Education • Science & Medicine.
 A significant historical year for this entry is 1986.

 Location.
 30° 26.691′ N, 84° 18.303′ W. Marker is in Tallahassee, Florida, in Leon County.
-Marker can be reached from West Call Street east of Stadium Drive, on the right when traveling east.
+It can be reached from West Call Street east of Stadium Drive, on the right when traveling east.
 Marker is located on the Florida State University campus, along the Nobel Laureate Walk on the east side of the Medical Research Building.
 Touch for map.
 Marker is at or near this postal address: 1115 West Call Street, Tallahassee FL 32304, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sir Harold W. Kroto (a few steps from this marker); John Robert Schrieffer (a few steps from this marker); Robert Sanderson Mulliken (a few steps from this marker); Konrad Emil Bloch (a few steps from this marker); Paul Adrien Maurice Dirac (within shouting distance of this marker); Hippocrates (within shouting distance of this marker); Elizabeth Blackwell (within shouting distance of this marker); Dr. John Gorrie (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Sir Harold W. Kroto (a few steps from this marker); John Robert Schrieffer (a few steps from this marker); Robert Sanderson Mulliken (a few steps from this marker); Konrad Emil Bloch (a few steps from this marker); Paul Adrien Maurice Dirac (within shouting distance of this marker); Hippocrates (within shouting distance of this marker); Elizabeth Blackwell (within shouting distance of this marker); Dr. John Gorrie (within shouting distance of this marker).
 Touch for a list and map of all markers in Tallahassee.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Florida State University Nobel Laureate Walk